Decomposition by Successive Convex Approximation: A Unifying Approach for Linear Transceiver Design in Heterogeneous Networks: Numerical Results

-All the algorithms considered in this subsection use the system sum rate as the users' utility function.
-The plots to be shown represent the averaged performance of the algorithms running over $100$ independent network generations.
+All algorithms considered in this subsection use the sum rate utility.
+The plots to be shown represent the averaged performance over $100$ independent network generations.

 Our first set of experiments compare the performance of the first three algorithms listed above.
-In Fig. \ref{figRateIBCCellSize}--Fig. \ref{figTimeIBCCellSized3}, the averaged system sum rate achieved by different algorithms as well as the averaged CPU time and total number of iterations used are compared for a network with $|\cQ_k|=6$, $M=5$, $N=3$, $|\cI_k|$=10 and $P^{\rm tot}_k=20$dB.
+In Fig. \ref{figRateIBCCellSize}--Fig. \ref{figTimeIBCCellSized3}, the averaged system sum rate, the averaged CPU time and the total number of iterations used by different algorithms are compared for a network with $|\cQ_k|=6$, $M=5$, $N=3$, $|\cI_k|=10$ and $P^{\rm tot}_k=20$dB.
 For the WMMSE, the per-BS power constraint is completely ignored.
 Instead, a {\it single} per-cell power budget is assumed.
 Several interesting observations can be made.
 First, in the HetNet setting the In-SCA is much more efficient than the SCA.
 Second, the In-SCA uses almost the same number of iterations as the SCA algorithm, which implies that they also require similar amount of message exchanges among the cells.
-Note that to ensure convergence of the In-SCA algorithm, we have chosen some small but positive $\beta$'s.
-Our experiments suggest that In-SCA is not quite sensitive to the choice of $\beta$.
-It even works well when $\beta=0$, although we have omitted the latter result due to its similarity to the cases when $\beta=\{0.01, 0.05\}$.
+Third, our experiments suggest that In-SCA is not quite sensitive to the choice of $\beta$.
+It even works well when $\beta=0$, although this result is not displayed due to its similarity to the cases when $\beta=\{0.01, 0.05\}$.